automoto/devlog/README.md

 ```
 To view all the possible command line options, just pass in the `-h` command line option for help e.g. `devlog -h`

-#### Customizing Questions and Content of Devlog
+#### Customizing questions and content of Devlog
-You can customize the sections of your Devlog by creating a `.gohtml` file and specifying your custom content there.
+You can customize the content of your markdown document by creating a `.gohtml` file and specifying your custom content there.
 ``` gohtml
 ### Development Log
 *created: {{.FormattedCurrentTime}}*